allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 This folder contains supplementary documentation of the sources **reddit_to_flashcards-high_relevance** and **reddit_to_flashcards-low_relevance**.

-These datasets are very similar in their creation, differing primarily in that a) they draw on content from different subreddits, and b) they use slightly different formatting in the few-shot examples when prompting for synthetic data generation.
+These datasets are very similar in their creation, differing primarily in that a) they draw on content from different subreddits, b) they use slightly different formatting in the few-shot examples when prompting for synthetic data generation, c) they use a slightly revised sampling distribution.
 We provide the subreddit lists and prompt templates as given below:

 1. **reddit_to_flashcards-high_relevance**
    - `subreddits-high-relevance.txt`